Harsh2001-btech/Smart-Hire-Bot/README.md

 ## Getting Started

 **Step 1.
-Clone the repository into a new folder and then switch to code directory**
+Clone the repository and then move to the current code directory**

 ```
 git clone https://github.com/Harsh2001-btech/Smart-Hire-Bot.git
 cd Smart-Hire-Bot
 ```

 **Step 2.
-Create a Virtual Environment and install Dependencies.**
+Create a Virtual Environment and install all the required pachages and dependencies.**

 If you don't have the virtualenv command yet, you can find installation [instructions here](https://virtualenv.readthedocs.io/en/latest/).